asamonek/asamonek.github.io/index.md

 <h2>Hello!</h2>

-I am a doctoral researcher at [UCLouvain](https://uclouvain.be/fr/index.html) working on mathematical logic and philosophical logic.
+I am a doctoral researcher at [UCLouvain](https://uclouvain.be/fr/index.html) working on mathematical and philosophical logic.
 My thesis concerns the interpretation of hypothetical reasoning in terms of formal learning theory with potential applications to machine learning.

-My other interests are universal algebra, proof theory and logic programming.
-You will find more about them in the [Research section](https://asamonek.github.io/research/).

 <table style="border: 1px solid transparent">
 	<tr>
 		<td>
 			<b> My research profiles: </b> <br> <br>

-			My ORCID number is: 0000-0002-5742-7190  <br>
+			<a href="https://orcid.org/0000-0002-5742-7190">My ORCID number is: 0000-0002-5742-7190</a>  <br>

 			<a href='https://www.researchgate.net/profile/Aleksandra_Samonek'>Access my profile on ResearchGate here</a> <br>
 			<a href='https://philpeople.org/profiles/aleksandra-samonek'>Access my profile on PhilPeople here</a>  <br>